vertica/vertica-containers/vertica-kafka-scheduler/README.md

 5. Displays the test data in the Flex table.
 6. Gracefully shuts down the scheduler.
 7. Removes the images pulled with the Compose file.

-# Vertica-Kafka Scheduler

-This github repo builds a Vertica-Kafka scheduler docker container for the purposes of streaming data from Kafka to Vertica.
-It requires Docker or some compatible container environment.

-## Example
-`example.sh` is a full example of configuring and running a scheduler.
-It uses docker-compose to create a kafka and vertica service, then it posts some kafka JSON messages, waits, then shows the messages in vertica tables.

-## Building docker container

-This is how you rebuild the docker image to customize it or update it and test it.
-This requres the vertica package installed in /opt/vertica or specified in the `make` command with `VERTICA_INSTALL=/wherever/opt/vertica`
-1. Clone this repository.
-2. Open a terminal in the `vertica-kafka-scheduler` directory.
-3. Install Vertica (or use rpm2cpio vertica.rpm |cpio -idmv and export VERTICA_INSTALL=./opt/vertica)
-4. Build the kafka scheduler container with
-    ```
-    make build
-    ```

-## Push to docker hub

-1. Clone this repository.
-2. Open a terminal in the `vertica-kafka-scheduler` directory.
-3. Install Vertica (or use rpm2cpio vertica.rpm |cpio -idmv and export VERTICA_INSTALL=./opt/vertica)
-4. Build and push containers
-    ```
-    VERTICA_VERSION=latest make push
-    ```